tm-craggs/city-notes/CPU Notes.md

 Wait Time - Response Time + any additional delays

-CPU burst time - Total time the process needs to spend running on the CPU
+CPU burst time (service time) - Total time the process needs to spend running on the CPU

 Turnaround Time - Time between when the process arrives in the ready queue and when it finishes executing.